Reasoning by Superposition: A Theoretical Perspective on Chain of Continuous Thought: Introductions

 \paragraph{Expressivity of transformers.} There is a long line of work studying the expressivity of transformers~\citep{yun2019transformers,bhattamishra2020ability,bhattamishra2020computational,perez2021attention,likhosherstov2021expressive,yao2021self,edelman2022inductive,akyurek2022learning,merrill2023parallelism}.
 A more recent line of work shows CoT can improve the expressivity of transformers~\citep{liu2022transformers,feng2023towards,merrill2023expressive,li2024chain}.
 For example, \citet{liu2022transformers} studies low-depth transformer expressivity for semi-automata, of which the setting corresponds to one CoT step. \citet{feng2023towards} shows that constant-depth transformers with CoT can solve certain $\mathsf{P}$-complete problems. \citet{li2024chain} further provides constructions of constant-depth transformer for each problem in $\mathsf{P}/\mathsf{poly}$ with CoT. \citet{merrill2023expressive} studies the expressivity with different lengths of CoT, showing that logarithmic steps of CoT in input length can expand the upper bound of constant-depth transformer expressivity from $\mathsf{TC}^0$ to $\mathsf{L}$, while a linear number of steps can further expand the upper bound to $\mathsf{NC}^1$-complete.
-While these expressibility results mainly focus on discrete CoTs, theoretical studies on continuous CoTs \citep{hao2024training} are rare, which our work is focused on.
-Unlike previous works that construct problem-specific (or even length-specific) positional encodings, our construction applies to practical positional encodings, such as sinusoidal~\citep{vaswani2017attention} and RoPE~\citep{su2024roformer}.
+While these expressivity results mainly focus on discrete CoT, theoretical studies on continuous CoT \citep{hao2024training} are rare, which our work is focused on. \citet{gozeten2025continuous} studies the expressivity of one-layer transformers with continuous CoT on the minimum non-negative sum problem, demonstrating the superposition mechanism in the arithmetic domain, which complements our results on the graph reachability problem.
+While their construction requires an exponentially large embedding dimension, our theoretical construction requires only a linear embedding dimension in the graph size.
+Moreover, unlike many previous works that construct problem-specific (or even length-specific) positional encodings, our construction applies to practical positional encodings, such as sinusoidal~\citep{vaswani2017attention} and RoPE~\citep{su2024roformer}.

 \paragraph{Reasoning as graph problems.} Graph problems are essential to understand LLM reasoning capability since many reasoning problems can be abstracted as computational graphs~\citep{ye2024physics,zhou2025gsm} where relational data fed into transformers can be modeled as edges~\citep{wang2024grokked,wang2024understanding,guo2025llms}.
 Many previous works have shown that pretrained LLMs can deal with reasoning tasks in graphs, but may still have difficulties with more complicated tasks~\citep{wang2023can,guo2023gpt4graph,fatemi2023talk,sanford2024understanding,luo2024graphinstruct,dai2024large,cohen2025spectral}.
 Other works study how transformers solve classic and fundamental graph problems, such as graph reachability~\citep{merrill2023expressive,merrill2025little}, shortest path~\citep{cohen2025spectral}, etc. For example, \citet{cohen2025spectral} shows that a two-layer transformer can leverage spectral decomposition of the line graph to predict the shortest path on small-scale undirected graphs. \citet{merrill2025little} shows that a log-depth transformer can solve directed graph reachability, which constant-depth transformers can not solve.
 For a constant-depth transformer, \citet{merrill2023expressive} shows directed graph reachability can be solved with $O(n^2)$ CoT steps where $n$ is the number of vertices, while it remains unclear whether a smaller number of discrete CoT steps can solve the task.
 On the contrary, our work shows that a two-layer transformer can solve graph reachability for a $D$-diameter graph with $D$ continuous thought steps.